-If you are pregnant or have a child under four - you may be able to get vouchers for milk, fruit, vegetables and vitamins.
+If you are pregnant or have a child under four - you may be able to get regular payments via a smart card for milk, fruit, vegetables and vitamins.
 You also need to be receiving certain benefits to qualify (unless you are under 18 and pregnant).

-Healthy Start Helpline: 0345 607 6823 healthystart.nhs.uk
+Healthy Start Helpline: 0300 330 7010 healthystart.nhs.uk